aryaethn/Privacy-Preserving-Account-Recovery/erc-xxxx.md

 ## Abstract

-This ERC standardises an interface that enables Ethereum accounts to rotate their signing key by presenting a zero-knowledge proof (ZKP) of knowledge of one or more private recovery factors (password, e-mail account, or both) while leaking **no** guardian identities or social-graph metadata on-chain.
+Zero-knowledge Privacy-Preserving Account Recovery (zkPPAR) standardises an interface that enables Ethereum accounts to rotate their signing key by presenting a zero-knowledge proof (ZKP) of knowledge of one or more private recovery factors (password, e-mail account, or both) while leaking **no** guardian identities or social-graph metadata on-chain.
 The specification defines a lightweight *Guardian* registry for factor hashes and a *Verifier* contract that authorises key rotation for EOAs (EIP-7702) and ERC-4337 smart accounts.

+This ERC also provides a minimal implementation of on-chain contracts and off-chain circuits for 2FA mode on Gmail DKIM signature for EOAs.

 ## Motivation